 The Scottish Deerhound National Breed Club suggest that he is screened for the following health issues:

-Factor VII D.N.A Test – this is a blood deficiency disorder whereby blood coagulation is limited, and as such excessive bleeding can occur.
+Factor VII D.N.A Test – A blood deficiency disorder whereby blood coagulation is limited, and as such excessive bleeding can occur.

 The Irish Wolfhound National Breed Club suggest that, in addition to the Cardiac evaluation described above, he should be tested for the following:

-Elbow and Hip Dysplasia – this is an abnormal formation of the elbow and hip joints which can cause painful arthritis in later life.
+Elbow and Hip Dysplasia – This is an abnormal formation of the elbow and hip joints that can cause painful arthritis in later life.

 A Scottish Deerhound will consume around 3 ½ cups of food a day, whereas the Irish Wolfhound will consume more at around 4 ½ cups of food a day.
-This is an important factor to consider if you are thinking about inviting one of these guys into your home, as they eat a lot more than the average pooch, and therefore monthly food bills are a lot more expensive.
+This is an important factor to consider if you are thinking about inviting one of these guys into your home.
+They eat a lot more than the average pooch, and as a result, monthly food bills are a lot more expensive.

-The Scottish Deerhound does not have a double coat whereas the Irish Wolfhound does, however, despite their coat difference they are quite equal in their grooming demands.
-They are not heavy shedders, and as such they will only require brushing once or twice a week to keep their long wiry hair healthy and tangle free.
+The Scottish Deerhound does not have a double coat whereas the Irish Wolfhound does.
+However, despite their coat difference, they are quite equal in their grooming demands.
+They are not heavy shedders, so they will only require brushing once or twice a week to keep their long wiry hair healthy and tangle-free.